 Thing is: It’s a great hack, but it doesn’t resemble the “real” Pip-Boy 3000.
-Also, it doesn’t connect to the companion app for Fallout 4, as it displays stats, date and time.
+Also, it doesn’t connect to the companion app of the Fallout game, as it displays stats, date and time.
 Cool idea, though.

 3. Build Your Own Pip-Boy from Adafruit / Ruiz Brothers